interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 - A node requests IDLE or SYNC mode to the corresponded node.
 - The corresponded node changes its status if needed, and respond that the request is done.
-- If the receiving node is not configured to send route updates, the receiving node responds error.
+- If the receiving node is not configured to send route updates, the receiving node responds with an error.
-- If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds error.
+- If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds with an error.

 #### Packet
 - Request